The phenomenology of the exotic hybrid nonet with $\pi_1(1600)$ and $\eta_1(1855)$: Predictions for the other hybrid members

 Note, since the hybrid isoscalars belong to a so-called homochiral multiplet (\cite{Giacosa:2017pos}) we do not expect them to mix significantly.
 Accordingly, the light isoscalar is expected to have a mass similar to (or lower than) the $\pi_1(1600)$, and the heavy one can be identified with the very recently discovered resonance $\eta_1(1855)$.

 Applying the recently reported data \cite{Ablikim:2022zze} to the analysis done in Ref. \cite{Eshraim:2020ucw}, we find that the observed mass of the $\eta_1(1855)$ can be explained in three possible ways: \begin{enumerate} \item Scenario-1: The strangeness contribution to the hybrid $\eta_{1,S}$ state is the same as the ones to the conventional states, {\it i.e.,} $\delta_S^{hyb} = 0.151$ GeV$^2$ \cite{Eshraim:2020ucw,Parganlija:2012fy} (see, Table \ref{parscen}).
 This would imply that for the $\eta_1^H$ to be identified with the $\eta_1(1855)$, a large mixing angle ($\theta_h\sim 36.7^\circ$) would be needed, contrary to the homochiral nature of the states \cite{Giacosa:2017pos,Eshraim:2020ucw}.
-The total width of the $\eta_1^H$ would then be $292\pm63$ MeV ($79\pm 23$ MeV) for the parameter set-1 (set-2) (see, Table \ref{tabsum}).
+The total width of the $\eta_1^H$ would then be $607\pm159$ MeV ($249\pm 80$ MeV) for the parameter set-1 (set-2) (see, Table \ref{tabsum}).
 Both these value are significantly different from the experimentally measured value of $188\pm 18^{+3}_{-8}$ MeV \cite{Ablikim:2022zze}. \item Scenario-2: The strangeness contribution provides bulk of the extra mass of the $\eta_1(1855)$.
 In this scenario, the mixing angle vanishes ($\theta_h = 0$), thus $\delta_S^{hyb}=0.341$ GeV$^2$.
 The kaon turns out to have a mass of $1761$ MeV, while the mass of the light isoscalar amounts to $1661$ MeV.
-This case, however, leads to a total width of $130\pm 36$ MeV ($48\pm 20$ MeV) for the $\eta_1^H$, which are not in agreement with the experimental observation.
-Yet, the result for the parameter Set-1 is not that far from the expectation, showing that a moderate mixing angle is needed, see below. \item Scenario-3: The mass of the $\eta_1(1855)$ is a consequence of the combination of the above two scenarios, {\it i.e.} the strangeness contribution accounts for some part of the extra mass and a non-zero (but small) mixing angle provides for the rest.
+This case, however, leads to a total width of $259\pm 92$ MeV ($157\pm 68$ MeV) for the $\eta_1^H$, which are in agreement with the experimental observation at $1\sigma$ level. \item Scenario-3: The mass of the $\eta_1(1855)$ is a consequence of the combination of the above two scenarios, {\it i.e.} the strangeness contribution accounts for some part of the extra mass and a non-zero (but small) mixing angle provides for the rest.
 For our purpose, we take $\theta_h=15^\circ$, giving $\delta_S^{hyb}=0.317$ GeV$^2$.
 The masses of the kaon and the light isoscalar would fall between the estimates of the previous two cases - at $1754$ MeV and $1646$ MeV respectively.
-As we discuss below, this scenario is the best suited to identify the $\eta_1^H$ with the $\eta_1(1855)$. \end{enumerate}
+This leads to a total width of $411\pm 130$ MeV ($192\pm 80$ MeV) for the parameter set-1 (set-2). \end{enumerate}